dvdsmpsn/Extensions/README.md

 This script has an example CSV file which will import and activate users within JumpCloud.
 It also adds a default tag to every user.

+Adding the password seems to activate the users.
+Replace this field with something else for security reasons.

 Usage:

 ```